 Getting Into a Human Resources MBA Program

-Those who want to enroll in an online Human Resources MBA program will need a bachelor’s degree from an accredited school.
+People who want to enroll in an online Human Resources MBA program will need a bachelor’s degree from an accredited school.
 This undergraduate degree could have been earned in any field, but applicants should have a strong understanding of algebra-level mathematics.
 Those who did not earn a degree in a business field may need to complete courses in algebra and calculus to increase their chances of gaining admittance into a Human Resources MBA program.
 Most schools will require students to show evidence of a minimum undergraduate GPA of 2.0, though some schools, such as the University of Phoenix, have higher standards.
 In addition to these prerequisites, students should be prepared to submit the following documents along with their completed application:

-- proof of GMAT scores
+- Proof of GMAT scores

-- resume detailing work experience
+- Resume detailing work experience

-- essays following provided prompt
+- Essays following provided prompt

-- letter of program intent
+- Letter of program intent

 Some programs, such as the University of Phoenix’s Human Resources MBA program, will require that applicants be employed so that they may immediately apply their newly acquired skills to the workplace.